CBN offers $100m forex to dealers - Nigeria Today

 CBN offers $100m forex to dealers

-The Central Bank of Nigeria (CBN) on Thursday said it had offered 100 million dollars to authorised dealers as its intervention to stabilise the foreign exchange market.

-Mr Isaac Okorafor, Acting Director of the Corporate Communications Department of CBN. disclosed this in a statement on Thursday.

-Okorafor, however, said that no intervention was made in the retail window in Thursday’s auction.
+CENTRAL Bank of Nigeria CBN, has said it had offered 100 million dollars to authorised dealers as its intervention to stabilise the foreign exchange market.
+The Acting Director of the Corporate Communications Department of CBN, Mr. Isaac Okorafor made this known in statement in Abuja, noted that no intervention was made in the retail window […]

-Okorafor said the CBN would continue to monitor activities of authorised dealers to ensure that no outfit or individual circumvented laid down forex rules.

-He urged all concerned to put the Nigerian economy first, adding that the CBN was determined to guarantee the international value of the naira.

-The post CBN offers $100m forex to dealers appeared first on Vanguard News.
+The post CBN offers $100m forex to dealers appeared first on Nigerian Pilot: Nigerian Newspaper.

 Follow us on twitter @NigeriaTodayNG